-Hermes has implemented a bespoke Conduct Risk Framework which provides the formal structure ensuring that the Firm continues to keep pace with the increasing expectations for good conduct.
+Hermes has in place a robust Conduct Risk Framework that is founded on the identification of conduct risks relevant to the firm.
+Conduct risk is a factor in all aspects of our business and the way we behave in our business relations.
+It is considered top-down, starting with our business strategy and business model.
 Further, the Firm's core value of 'responsibility' and to always put clients first is at the heart of the Framework.
 The Conduct Risk Framework is supported by both internal and external principles, including The Hermes Pledge, which codifies the Firm's own standards.
 The identification and quantification of conduct risks relevant to Hermes has been subject to rigorous review by Risk and subject matter experts from across the business.
-Conduct risks and supporting key controls are documented through the Risk & Control Self-Assessment (RCSA) process and regular Risk MI is produced.
+Conduct risks and supporting key controls are documented through the Risk & Control Self-Assessment ('RCSA') process and regular Risk MI is produced.